andrixdev/wh33l/README.md

 Mini-game for a wheel controller

 # History
-Back in 2009, a young boy participated in a video game tournamenet and won a Ferrari steering wheel controller.
+Back in 2009, a young boy participated in a video game tournament and won a Ferrari steering wheel controller.

 Since then, the box was left rotting in a basement.

 Until one day...

-The box was opened, and the wheel plugged to a computer.
+The box was opened, and the wheel plugged into a computer.

 To be continued...

 # The game
 You can play the game here!
 https://andrixdev.github.io/wh33l

+(at this point there is no game though)

 # Developer information
 * The **main** branch is deployed automatically at https://andrixdev.github.io/wh33l/